SimonHansul/EcotoxModelFitting.jl/README.md

     - [ ] Collembola reproduction?
 (OECD 232)
     - [ ] Algal growth?
 (OECD 201)
 - [ ] Move metadata handling to its own mini-pacakge
+- [ ] Move everything to do with PMC to its own mini-package -> EcotoxModelFitting.jl should be algorithm-agnostic

 ## Changelog